oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

    ```
 **8. Controlfile auto backup.**

-   Source Database you have configured in this lab has controlfile autobackup on by default.
+   Source database you have configured in this lab has controlfile autobackup on by default.

    If RMAN is not already configured to automatically back up the control file and SPFILE, then set CONFIGURE CONTROLFILE AUTOBACKUP to ON and revert the setting back to OFF after migration is complete.